,

 What we do at Saint Edmund's to protect your children and keep them safe

-• All members of staff receive Level 1 training annually
+• All members of staff receive safeguarding training annually

 • Every member of staff is expected to read and understand Keeping Children Safe in Education, as well as all the related Safeguarding policies